YimMenu/YimMenu/README.md

 - Other OSs / IDEs

-  If you use something else, just follow this:
+  If you use something else or prefer using the console on Windows, just follow this:

   ```bash
   mkdir build